makersacademy/takeaway-challenge/README.md

 The Takeaway app is split up into various classes that understand the behaviour of various methods.
 The classes encapsulate these behaviours.

-The Takeaway app is based on my favorite takeaway option - Hawaiian Poké Bowls!
+The Takeaway app is based on my favourite takeaway option - Hawaiian Poké Bowls!

 The takeaway class understands the behaviour of the view_menu, add_item and view_order methods.

 - Class ----> takeaway
 - Method (behaviour) ----> view_menu, add_item and view_order

-The order class understands the behavious of the add_to_order, order_summary and basket_total methods.
+The order class understands the behaviours of the add_to_order, order_summary and basket_total methods.

 - Class ----> order
 - Method (behaviour) ----> add_to_order, order_summary and basket_total